karoliskoncevicius/r_notes/README.md

 X <- matrix(1:20, nrow=4)
 Y <- matrix(runif(20), nrow=4)

-X + 1            # add an element to each number of a matrix X > 2            # compare each element of a matrix with a number X / Y            # divide elements of one matrix from another X < Y            # compare two matrices element-wise
+X + 1            # add a number to each element of a matrix X > 2            # compare each element of a matrix with a number X / Y            # divide elements of one matrix from another X < Y            # compare two matrices element-wise